jsummers/deark/readme.txt

      Extract only the file identifed by <n>.
 The first file is 0.
   -nobom
      Do not write a BOM to UTF-8 output files.
+  -nodens
+     Do not try to record the original aspect ratio and pixel density in output image files.
   -opt <module:option>=<value>
      Module-specific options.
 See formats.txt.
   -version